 The “joie de vivre” of Festival du Voyageur, Winnipeg, Manitoba’s winter festival

 For 10 days every February since 1970, festival spirit takes over St. Boniface, Winnipeg’s French Quarter, as Festival du Voyageur gets under way.
 Festival (said with the accent on the last syllable which is pronounced “val”) is the largest winter festival in Western Canada.
 It celebrates French-Canadian culture and the history of voyageurs and Métis and First Nations peoples.
+2018 Festival du Voyageur runs from February 16 to February 25.

 Music, traditional cuisine, winter activities, historical interpretations and entertaining shows are all part of Festival.
 Events and activities take place at ten official sites with Voyageur Park, located at Whittier Park, being the centre of many activities.
 The smell of wood fires and the sounds of fiddle music fill the grounds.